DAPSI-IDISS/semantic-crosswalk-editor/docs/Workflow.md

 # Workflow
 With workflow one must distinguish between top down and bottom up.
 With "top-down" we have a given schema superset with a number of subsets albeit with different granularity and overlaps.
 This, for example, is the case with the standards built around UN/CEFACT and OASIS UBL.
 With bottom-up, on the other hand, we have a number of schemas and look to create a maintainable super-schema for interlingual translation.
+This is the case with many metadata standards used in memory instutions.

+NOTE: The super-schema may or may not be finer grained.

 ## Bottom-up
 * Create and maintain ontologies with the onology toolchain: Protoge and WebOWL (for visualization).